acro5piano/vim-jsx-replace-tag/README.md

 # Thanks

-The code is ported from `vim-jsx-utils`.
-Really thank you!
+A lot of code was ported from `vim-jsx-utils`.
+Really thanks!

 https://github.com/samuelsimoes/vim-jsx-utils